 Positive economic growth paired with low interest and unemployment rates have characterized a relatively strong economy over the last few years.
 But there are concerns the health of the global economy is weakening.

-75% of U.S. economists see a downturn by 2021, but there are already downturns happening in countries across the world.
-This means companies need to start preparing today to make a real impact in 2020.
+Three-fourths of U.S. economists see a downturn by 2021, but there are already downturns happening in countries across the world.
+The vast majority of CFOs across the globe predict their economies will be in recession by the end of 2020.

 In this perspective, you’ll read about the top five working capital threats companies are facing and how supply chain finance can be a beneficial alternative to debt and cost cutting.